-Short lines and check-in was uneventful.
+Check-in was uneventful.
 We were assigned a room on the 4th floor.
-Keep in mind that there are two sets of elevators – one that take you to the first 5 floors, and the others that take you to the higher floors.
+Keep in mind that there are two sets of elevators – one that takes you to the first 5 floors, and the others that take you to the higher floors.

 The lobby hallway view and the room window view:

 The latter view is a bit uninspiring.

 Clean, comfortable room makes for a nice stay.